Boost Your Immune System to Fight Acne

 Other bacteria can train the immune system not to over-react in the skin.
 Probiotics in the colon trigger an immune reaction, too, but because the passage of waste is constantly removing them, the immune system gets used to fighting bacterial infection with less force.
 Eating yogurt with live cultures and taking probiotic supplements can reduce the severity of immune system reactions in your skin (and also in your brain).

-The way the process goes wrong is usually human intervention.
+The way the process goes wrong is usually human intervention7.
 Squeezing a pimple, for instance, forces some of the acne bacteria down even deeper into the skin.
 They go into a layer of skin that ordinarily just waits in reserve to heal the skin when there is a cut or a scrape.
 These skin cells, unfortunately, can also be made more sensitive to the immune system.
 The bacteria are pressed so far into the skin that they don’t have an escape route, so the skin just becomes more and more inflamed around a nodule or a cyst.

 Zapping zits with irritating chemicals can cause problems, too.
 Benzoyl peroxide usually causes only minor side effects, but stronger antiseptics like chlorhexidine can kill as many skin cells as bacterial cells.
 The skin has to repair itself.
 The irritation activates collagen-making cells in the “epidermal appendages” that provide a kind of natural bandage for the skin.
-This collagen forms scar tissue, either holding the skin down or pushing the skin up.
+This collagen forms scar tissue8, either holding the skin down or pushing the skin up.
 The scar tissue will remain on the surface of the skin, constantly renewing itself like normal skin, until the “epidermal appendages” are activated again.
 This can make the scar even worse, or, in dermabrasion, finally replace the scar with smooth and healthy skin.

 All of this happens because the immune system is over-stimulated.